 The Flaming Star Nebula in Auriga

-The Flaming Star Nebula captured using DSLR camera and small telescope.
+The Flaming Star Nebula captured using a DSLR camera and a small telescope.

 The Flaming Star Nebula

 - Nebula type: Emission/Reflection Nebula

 - Designations: IC 405, Caldwell 31, Sharpless 229

 The constellation Auriga has many interesting deep-sky objects within it, including NGC 1664, NGC 1857, NGC 1893, IC 405, IC 410, IC 417, M37, M38, and Sh2-232.
 The brightest star in Auriga is Capella, which is often used as an alignment star for equatorial telescope mounts.

 A star map of the constellation Auriga.
 Sky and Telescope and the IAU.